Era de Francia: Background

 The Spanish colony on the other hand sank lower than ever.
 Practically abandoned by Spain, there was no commerce beyond a little contraband and only the most indispensable agriculture, the inhabitants devoting themselves almost entirely to cattle raising.
 The ports were the haunts of pirates, and a number of Dominicans also became privateers.
 The Dominican privateer Lorenzo Daniel became the scourge of the British, from whom he proceeded to plunder 70 merchant ships as well as warships.

 The division of Hispaniola between France and Spain in 1697 recognized a reality with which neither the Kings nor their Revolutionary successors were happy.
 Although the population of Spanish Santo Domingo was perhaps one-fourth that of French Saint-Domingue, this did not prevent Charles IV of Spain from launching an invasion of the French side of the island in 1793, attempting to take advantage of the chaos sparked by the French Revolution (1789–99).
 Although the Spanish military effort went well on Hispaniola, it did not so in Europe.
-As a consequence, Spain was forced to cede Santo Domingo to the French under the terms of the Treaty of Basel (July 22, 1795) in order to get the French to withdraw from Spain.
+As a consequence, Spain was forced to cede Santo Domingo to the French under the terms of the Treaty of Basel (22 July 1795) to get the French to withdraw from Spain.

 News that the Spanish colony had been ceded to France reached Santo Domingo in October 1795.
 Those who could not reconcile themselves to the new situation had up to a year to remove themselves to Cuba, Puerto Rico, or Venezuela, where they were to be given facilities to make a fresh start.
 Between 1795 and 1810 some 125,000 persons are estimated to have left the Spanish sector of the island, leaving its population diminished by two-thirds compared with what it had been before the French Revolution.